gregbkr/kubernetes-kargo-logging-monitoring/README.md

 Do you want to migration k8s, add new node?
 Please see the annexes.

-# 2. Deploy logging (efk) to collect k8s & containers events
+# 2. Deploy logging efk to collect k8s and containers events

 ### 2.1 Deploy elasticsearch, fluentd, kibana